-- A. To have access to all University policies and procedures regarding the functioning of the disciplinary process. - B. To be informed of and to have explained, as required, the pending charges. - C. To be free from intimidation and retaliation by University employees in the resolution of disciplinary matters. - D. To face accuser(s) and have the opportunity to cross-examine them and any witnesses, except when a complaint alleges a violation of the University's Title IX policy.
-Title IX cases will be governed by the University's Title IX policy. - E. To be free from searches or seizures, unless these actions are necessary based upon reasonable cause by appropriate University or law enforcement officials.
-In accordance with written procedures approved by the Vice President for Student Affairs, searches and seizures may be made or requested by the Vice President for Student Affairs or their designee, the Dean of Residence Life or their designee, University Cabinet officers, counsel in the University's Office of General Counsel and/or Howard University Police.
+- A. To have access to all University policies and procedures regarding the functioning of the disciplinary process. - B. To be informed of and to have explained, as required, the pending charges. - C. To be free from intimidation and retaliation by university employees in the resolution of disciplinary matters. - D. When a complaint alleges a violation of the University's Title IX policy, the case will be governed by the University's Title IX policy. - E. To be free from searches or seizures unless these actions are necessary based upon reasonable cause by appropriate University or law enforcement officials.
+In accordance with written procedures approved by the Vice President for Student Affairs, searches and seizures may be made or requested by the Vice President for Student Affairs or their designee, the Director of Residence Life or their designee, University Cabinet officers, counsel in the University's Office of General Counsel and/or Howard University Police.